 Crabgrass is the bane of every homeowner’s lawn.
 Luckily, there are plenty of options in order to control your turf’s mortal enemy.
 Crabgrass can be dealt with easily and properly if you apply preventatives in the spring to stop this weed in its tracks.
-The following are the products that we carry:
+We carry natural and synthetic products.

 There are two methods to preventing crabgrass from developing in the lawn - Natural or Synthetic.
 Both groups need to be applied at the right time.
 The basic thought process is to kill the seed before or as it is germinating.
-If you apply to early and or late then you will get mixed results.
+If you apply too early and/or too late then you will get mixed results.
 The best time to apply is when you see the Forsythia blooming.

 Keep in mind if you are looking to reseed your lawn it is recommended that you apply the proper product.
 Click here for more information on seeding a lawn.